Andromaverse-Lab/andromabot/README.md

 ### /querytraitfloor

 This command will prompt the user for a collection, trait name, and trait value and then display the lowest three tokens including traits and link to the Stargaze marketplace for purchase.

+### /create-gallery

+This command will prompt the user for 4 Andromeda Labs tokens and create a gallery image from them.

 ## Deployment